 The approach of autumn in September brings falling temperatures, but it's also sunnier.
-Moderate temperatures make September a favorite time of year to visit Prague for many travelers – especially those who try to avoid the busiest travel seasons.
+The days are getting shorter, but even by the end of the month there are still almost 12 hours of daylight.
+If you are hoping for the most comfortable temperatures, plan your visit between mid-September and mid-October—during this time there is less rain as well.
+The nice climate makes September a favorite time of year to visit Prague for many travelers, especially those who try to avoid the busiest travel seasons.

 What to Pack